Endangered Language Fund

 The Endangered Language Fund was founded in 1996 with the goal of supporting language preservation and documentation projects.
 To that end, ELF provides grants for language maintenance and linguistic fieldwork related to languages in danger of disappearing within a generation or two.

-Priority is given to projects that serve both the native community and the field of linguistics.
-In addition, work that has immediate applicability to one group and more distant application to the other [e1] will also be considered.
+Priority is given to projects that serve both the native-speaking community and the field of linguistics.
+Work that has immediate applicability to one group and more distant application to another also will be considered.
 Publishing subventions are a low priority, although they will be considered.

-For complete program guidelines and application instructions, visit the Endangered Language Fund website.
+For complete program guidelines and application instructions, see the Endangered Language Fund website.